shaloo/docs.arcana/docs/state_of_the_ntwk.md

 ### Key Shares

-Arcana Network platform components do not store any key shares that belong to the dApp user.
+Arcana Network platform components do not store any key shares that belong to the app user.
 The key shares are used to generate the user's keys only at the client end after user verification.

 ### Key Generation